WestDRI/slides/content/r_gis_brc/_index.md

 ## <center>Datums</center>
 {{<br size="2">}}

 Since the earth is not a perfect sphere, we use spheroidal models to represent its surface.
-Those are called **geodetic datums**.
+Those are called **geodetic datums**
 {{<br size="1.5">}}
-Some datums are global, others local (more accurate in a particular area of the globe, but only useful there).
+Some datums are global, others local (more accurate in a particular area of the globe, but only useful there)
 {{<br size="3">}}

 *Examples of commonly used global datums:*